microsoft/react-native-windows/docs/ThreadingModel.md

 ### Custom Action Queue for Native Modules

 In general, native methods only need to be executed in order inside the scope of a single native module.
 In some cases, it could be a bottleneck for all native modules to use the same action queue, especially if the native module is doing something that is computation heavy (although arguably you should be triggering your own background thread to do the work rather than hanging up the action queue in these cases).
 To make things easier, React Native Windows allows you to create a custom action queue per native module.
 Both `NativeModuleBase` and `ReactContextNativeModuleBase` provide a constructor that takes in an `IActionQueue`.
-The catch here is that you must dispose this action queue yourself, likely in the `OnReactInstanceDisposed` lifecycle event.
+The action queue is disposed by the framework after the `OnReactInstanceDisposed` lifecycle event.

 ```c#
 public class MyNativeModule : NativeModuleBase